rfornea/eth-react/README.md

   2. Import a new account and use the private key provided by Ganache from account 1.
 * Install the [Truffle Framework](http://truffleframework.com/)
   * `npm install -g truffle`
+  * you may need to install a specific version of truffle if you run into issues with solidity compiler versions not matching what your contract needs
+  * `npm view truffle versions` will show you all the versions of truffle
+  * `npm install -g truffle@(specify version)` to get a certain version
+  * `truffle version` will tell you what version of the solidity compiler this truffle version is using
+  * try new truffle versions until you get the right solidity compiler
 * Clone or download the repo
 * Type `npm install`
   * If you get an error on install, don't panic.
 It should still work.